hbzju/SoLar/README.md

 **Start Running**

 We provide the following shell codes for model training.
+Note that we implemented two methods (online/offline) for estimating the class prior.
+The offline mode requires traveling the whole dataset again, while the online mode does not.
+We particularly suggest using the online mode for the large-scale SUN397 dataset.

 ```shell
 # Run CIFAR-10